shabrina12/Vangia-Front-End-Web/README.md

 # Responsive Front End Website for Vangia Cosmetics using React JS
-This project is a multiple page front end web for Vangia Cosmetics using the React JS framework.
+This project is a multiple page front end web for Vangia Cosmetics built with React JS framework.
 I created this project as an exercise to develop front end skills

 ## Table of contents